Catholic University's Great Communicator

 In June 2012, Pope Benedict XVI declared Sheen "venerable."
 In March 2014, the board of medical experts who advise the Congregation for the Causes of the Saints unanimously approved a reported miracle attributed to his intercession.
 On June 17, 2014, the congregation's seven-member theological commission unanimously agreed with the medical team's finding.

 On July 6, 2019, Pope Francis formally approved the miracle attributed to the intercession of Sheen, paving the way for Sheen to be beatified.
-The beatification ceremony has been scheduled for Dec.
+The beatification ceremony had been scheduled for Dec.
 21, 2019, in Peoria.
-A second miracle would need to be validated before he would be declared a saint.
+However, it was delayed in response to a request brought to the Vatican by the some U.S. bishops for further investigation.

 The University invites the Catholic University community and all those who honor Archbishop Sheen's memory to join us in celebrating his exemplary life and praying for his cause for canonization.